Kipkorir-Gideon/News-Api/README.md

 Application for news.

 ## Description
-This is a web application that consumes an API and post news from various news sources.
-The site has four categories of news and a user can can click on a news source to view various articles from the news site.
+This is a web application that consumes an API and posts news from various news sources.
+The site has four categories of news and a user can click on a news source to view various articles from the news site.

 ## Setup Requirements
 * Web Browser